Spanish Grand Prix: Jarama and Montjuïc

-In the 1960s, Spain made a bid to return to the world of international motor racing—the Royal Automobile Club of Spain commissioned a new permanent racing circuit just north of Madrid at Jarama, and the Spanish government refurbished the Montjuïc street circuit in Barcelona with safety upgrades.
+In the 1960s, Spain made a bid to return to the world of international motor racing—the Royal Automobile Club of Spain commissioned a new permanent racing circuit just north of Madrid at Jarama, and the Spanish government refurbished the Montjuïc Circuit in Barcelona with safety upgrades.
 A non-championship Grand Prix took place at Jarama in 1967, which was won by Jim Clark racing in a Lotus F1 car.

 In 1968, Jarama hosted the Spanish Grand Prix, near the beginning of the F1 season.
 It was agreed, following this event, that the race would alternate between the tight, slow and twisty Jarama and the fast, wide and sweeping Montjuïc, and the Montjuïc circuit hosted its first Formula One race in 1969, with Briton Jackie Stewart winning.
 Jarama would get the race in even-numbered years, and Montjuïc in odd-numbered years.
 1970 was a race that saw Belgian Jacky Ickx and Briton Jackie Oliver get involved in a fiery accident; with Ickx and Oliver escaping with burns.
 The race was won by Stewart, he won again the next year after holding off 3 more powerful 12-cylinder engined cars.
 Austrian Niki Lauda won his first of 25 races in 1974.
 The 1975 event was marked by tragedy.
-There had been concerns about track safety during practice races, as the Armco barriers surrounding the city streets of the Montjuïc circuit had not been fastened down properly.
+There had been concerns about track safety during practice races, as the Armco barriers surrounding the city streets of the Montjuïc Circuit had not been fastened down properly.
 There were a number of protests, and the drivers refused to race.
 The organizers panicked, and they threatened to lock the cars inside the stadium where they stayed while not being raced.
 The drivers and teams relented; but double-winner Emerson Fittipaldi retired in protest after a single lap.
 On the 26th lap of the race, Rolf Stommelen's car crashed when the rear wing broke off, killing four spectators.
 The race was stopped on the 29th lap and won by Jochen Mass, though only half the points were awarded.